 - 2008 – “The Spiritual and Religious Identities, Beliefs, and Practices of Academic Pediatricians in the United States,” (with Elizabeth A. Catlin and Wendy Cadge, Academic Medicine, 83: 1146-1152.

 John H. Evans has written two books that examine moral debates between scientists and theologians that culminated in the field now known as bioethics (2002, 2012), and a third book about moral debates surrounding reproductive genetic technologies (2010).
-His new book, forthcoming with Oxford University Press and titled What is a Human? examines what ordinary Americans think a human being “is”—and, the impact of these views on attitudes toward human rights.
+His latest book, published with Oxford University Press and titled What is a Human?, examines what ordinary Americans think a human being “is”—and, the impact of these views on attitudes toward human rights.
 In recent years, he has written a number of journal articles examining the religious public’s view of science.
 He is also working on a project that examines the spread of metaphysical naturalism in academia and society more broadly.

 Selected previous publications on religion and science: